 Dr. Simon Yeung

 It is important for runners to begin their preparation for the marathon race with accumulated running mileage so as to build the foundation for long-term, progressive training.
-However, if you want to perform your best on race day, the key to success is pre-race deployment.
-Firstly, runners need to know how to distribute their running strength in different phases of the race, to avoid exhaustion and retirement at the latter stage.
-Thus, speed distribution is the first thing that runners need to learn.
+However, if you want to perform your best on race day, the key to success is to master your pacing during the competition.
+Runners should know how to distribute their running strength in different phases of the race, to avoid exhaustion and withdraw at the end stage of marathon.
+Thus, pace mastering is the first thing that runners need to learn.

-Speed distribution refers to the approximate running speed per kilometer.
-Amateur runners or those who are joining the marathon for the first time should start with a speed of 5% slower than that of the first 3 to 5 km of your normal training.
-For example, if your predicted speed is 6 min/km, it is most likely that you will finish a full marathon race in about 4 hours 13 minutes, so the actual speed for the 3 to 5 km should be 6 minutes 18 seconds.
-The speed will rapidly burn fat and retain carbohydrates for consumption at later stages.
-If you are comfortable after the first 3 to 5 km, then you can gradually increase the speed to your original or expected speed.
-The emphasis is to run at a relaxed speed for the first 10 or more km.
+Pacing refers to the approximate running speed per kilometer during competition.
+In the racing day, amateur runners or those who are competing the marathon for the first time might consider to run with a pace which is around 5% slower than their expected racing pace for the first 3 to 5 km of the race.
+For example, if your expected pacing is 6 min/km, the suggested pacing for the 3 to 5 km should be around 6 minutes 18 seconds.
+This speed will facilitate the utilization of fat as energy source and retain carbohydrates for energy production at the later stages.
+If you are comfortable after the first 3 to 5 km, then you can gradually increase the speed to your original or expected pace.
+The key is to run at a relaxing pace speed for the first 10 to 15 km.

 Mr. Fung Ying Ki Winner of Wheelchair Half Marathon Standard Chartered Hong Kong Marathon 2013